Data-driven material identification in micromorphic continua: Numerical simulations

-We pass the recorded data to the identification solver to obtain the corresponding stress fields and representative material dataset, which will be benchmarked against the homogenized model solution.
-The metric tensors are chosen according to~\eqref{eq:mettens}, with numerical (hyper)parameters, different from those of the homogenized model, set as $\lambda = 50$~MPa, $\mu = 1$~MPa, and $\kappa_1 = 1$~MPa.
-Again, recall that the optimal metric parameters may also be chosen objectively (\ref{sec:metric}).
-Finally, we set the number of data points to be identified as $\bar{N} = 4352$, with a ratio of mechanical states to material states $(M N_\mathrm{L})/\bar{N} \approx 100$.
+We pass the recorded data to the identification solver to obtain the corresponding stress fields and material dataset. \tB{The kinematic data is obtained either from the homogenized model simulation or by interpolating the discrete lattice displacements and rotations to the finite element mesh.
+The metric tensors are chosen according to~\eqref{eq:mettens}, with numerical (hyper)parameters different from those of the continuum limit: $\lambda = 50$~MPa, $\mu = 1$~MPa, and $c = 1$.
+Note that the metric tensor~\eqref{eq:mettens_2} includes a symmetric contribution, as we need not assume purely micropolar behavior a priori.
+However, because the recorded kinematic data is micropolar, the symmetric part of the relative strains $\gam_e$ vanishes; thus, only the skew-symmetric relative stress response is rendered relevant.} Again, recall that optimal metric parameters may also be chosen objectively (\ref{sec:metric}).
+Finally, we set the number of data points to be identified as $\bar{N} = 4352$, with a ratio of mechanical--material states $(M N_\mathrm{L})/\bar{N} \approx 100$.

+Figure~\ref{fig:honey_s_snaps} shows the generalized stress fields $\sigma_{ij}+\tau_{ij}$ at $\bar{u}_2 = 1$~mm, comparing the identified mechanical states to the reference homogenized model.
+We observe excellent agreement throughout the domain for all components, accurately capturing the asymmetry of $\sigma_{ij}+\tau_{ij}$ induced by the body couple. \tB{This agreement is further quantified in Figure~\ref{fig:corr_cont_ref}, where the identified generalized stress components exhibit an almost one-to-one correspondence with the reference solution.
+Moreover, using the kinematic data from either the homogenized model simulation or the discrete lattice leads to identified stress fields that are visually indistinguishable.
+Nevertheless, the latter case exhibits a modest increase in scatter (Figure~\ref{fig:corr_cont_disc}), attributed to noise amplification in the strain measures computed from the discrete kinematics.
+Applying regularization methods for the input gradients and preprocessing strategies for incomplete or imperfect input data~\cite{dalemat2023robustness} may help alleviate these effects in future~work.}